thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 ### Declarative implementation using Angular Animations

 In the previous section we have seen how to implement the profile animation with GreenSock in an imperative way.
 There are some drawbacks to that solution.
-First, it's quite some boilerplate and work to collect all the elements and manuelly set up the timeline.
+First, it's quite some boilerplate and work to collect all the elements and manually set up the timeline.
 That said, an animation platform like GSAP requires the DOM to be ready.
 A framework can make much more assumptions about the instructions (animation data) and the environment (app and browser) before animating things.
 Second, it can be very beneficial if there's a framework backing the animation engine, like with Angular.
 GSAP and other animation libraries cannot easily handle DOM insertions or removals because they do not own the DOM transactions.
-Angular on ther other hand has full control over the DOM.
+Angular on the other hand has full control over the DOM.

 If you are completely new to animations with Angular, check out [this](/2016-09-16-angular-2-animation-important-concepts.md) post by Thomas Burleson.
 It covers the fundamentals and shows an example of a more complex fade animation.